Cameroon line: Bioko

 Bioko is just 32 km off the coast of Cameroon, on the continental shelf.
-The island used to be the end of a peninsula attached to the mainland, but was cut off when sea levels rose 10,000 years ago at the end of the last ice age.
+The island used to be the end of a peninsula attached to the mainland, but was cut off when sea levels rose 10,000 years ago at the end of the last last glaciation.
 With an area of 2017 km2 it is the largest island in the Cameroon line.

 Bioko has three basaltic shield volcanoes, joining at the lower levels.
 San Carlos is 2,260 m high with a broad summit caldera, lying at the extreme SW of the island.
 The volcano dates from the Holocene age and has been active within the last 2000 years.
 Santa Isabel is the largest volcano at 3,007 m in height, and contains many satellite cinder cones.
 Three eruptions have been reported from vents on the southeast flank during the late-19th and early-20th centuries.
 San Joaquin, also known as Pico Biao or Pico do Moka, is 2,009 m high, on the southeast of the island.
 The summit is cut by a small lake-filled caldera, and there is a crater lake on the NE flank.
 San Joaquin has been active during the last 2,000 years.

 The southwestern side of Bioko is rainy for most of the year, with annual rainfall in some locations of 10,000 mm.
 The climate is tropical at lower altitudes, becoming about 1 C-change cooler for each 150 m of elevation.
 There is open canopy montane forest above 1,500 m on Pico Basilé, Gran Caldera de Luba and Pico Biao, with subalpine grassland above 2,500 m.
 Bioko has exceptional numbers of endemic species of flora and fauna, partly due to the great range of altitudes, particularly birdlife.
 The montane forest is protected by the 330 km2 Basilé National Park and the 510 km2 Luba Crater Scientific Reserve.
 There has been little habitat loss, and the southern slopes have remained almost completely undisturbed.

 Although hunting pressure is rising, the fauna in the inaccessible southern part of the island is mostly intact.
 This includes an endemic subspecies of drill, Mandrillus leucophaeus poensis.

 Bioko is a part of Equatorial Guinea.
 The island has a population of 334,463 inhabitants (2015 Census), most of whom are Bubi.
 The rest of the population are Fernandinos, Spaniards and immigrants from Río Muni, Nigeria and Cameroon.
 Cocoa production was once the main export, but has declined in recent years.
 Farming, fishing and logging remain important.
 Natural gas is produced in offshore wells, processed on the island and exported via tanker.